gcccheng/oogway/index.md

 `2022-Now`
 ***<font size= "3">Senior Infrastructure Engineer at Sopra Steria</font>***

-During past years, Gang has contributed to a variety of projects for clients, including:
+During past years, Gang has led/contributed to a variety of projects for clients, including:

 `project`
 **Infrastructure Standardization and Automation**